Republicans want answers from FBI Director Wray in their push for Biden probes

 And House Speaker Kevin McCarthy told reporters on Tuesday that he wants Weiss to come and answer questions about the Hunter Biden probe and said Weiss' letter on the probe was not sufficient.

-Following Shapley and another unnamed whistleblower's allegations about various agencies' handling of the investigation, Comer has requested transcribed interviews with Weiss and about a dozen other officials with the IRS, FBI, and United States Secret Service.
+Following Shapley and another unnamed whistleblower's allegations about various agencies' handling of the investigation, Comer has requested transcribed interviews with Weiss and about a dozen other officials with the IRS, FBI and Secret Service.
 Since Weiss has said his probe is ongoing he's not expected to agree to appear until the matter is concluded.

 GOP effort to defund the FBI